AmadeusITGroup/xjs/docs/xjs.md

 ## JS statements

-As explained in the introduction, XJS philosophy is to consider the $template and $content strings as a series of JS statements - for instance:
+As explained in the introduction, XJS philosophy is to consider the $template and $fragment strings as a series of JS statements - for instance:
 - ```<div class="hello">``` is equivalent to $context.startElement("div", {class:"hello"});
 - ``` Hello {name}! ``` is equivalent to $context.addText(" Hello ", name, "! ");
 - ```</div>``` or ```</>``` are equivalent to $context.endElement();